albertotamajo/Understanding-Imbalanced-Forgetting-in-Rehearsal-based-Class-Incremental-Learning/README.md

 ## Reproducibility
 This repository provides two different reproducibility workflows.
 ### Full Reproducibility
-To fully reproduce the results presented in the paper, follow the instructions below in the same order:
+To fully reproduce the results presented in the paper, follow the instructions below in the given order:
 1. We provide an `environment.yml` file containing a list of the necessary dependencies.
 Use it to reproduce the same environment in your machine.
 2. Run all the scripts inside the `Experiments` folder.
 3. Run all the scripts inside the `Extractions` folder.